 Menu

-Computing at Northbrook Primary Academy is led by Mr. Iddon
+Computing at Northbrook Primary Academy is led by Mr Knowles.

 Our Aim

-In our developing world, a high-quality Computing is essential in developing children’s computational thinking and creativity to understand and change the world.
+In our developing world, a high-quality computing is essential in developing children’s computational thinking and creativity to understand and change the world.
 Computing has deep links with mathematics, science and design and technology, and provides insights into both natural and artificial systems.
-At Northbrook, we are fortunate to have desktop computers, Chromebooks and tablets which children have regular access to.
+At Northbrook, we are fortunate to have 2 banks of iPads as well as Chromebooks which children have regular access to.

 The National Curriculum for computing aims to ensure that all pupils: